insysnw-archive/2020H2/Semenov_70203/lab1/Readme.md

 ```
 Server time is counted from the unix epoch.
 Each client represent this time to local time.
 All integer fields are presented in the `unsigned int` type.
 The name and text must not have a length that exceeds the length fields.

 Integer fields are aware of endianness.
+Text and author fields are presented in UTF-8 encoding.

 Converting a Message object fields to the communication format and back implemented in [message.cpp](src/message.cpp) file.

 # Arguments